keboola/connection-docs/management/support/index.md

 {: .image-popup}
 ![Screenshot -- User joined](/management/support/organization-allow-auto-join-off.png)

-With auto join off, a joining support account will require approval by an existing project user in order to gain access.
+With Auto Join off, a joining support account will require approval by an existing project user in order to gain access.
 When a support user requests access, each active project user will receive an email notification: